isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The compiler is more likely to get the default semantics right and you cannot implement these function better than the compiler.
+The compiler is more likely to get the default semantics right and you cannot implement these functions better than the compiler.

 ##### Example